diogocavilha/fancy-git/README.md

 It's highly recommended to set up the terminal font to **Sauce-Code-Pro-Nerd-Font-Complete-Windows-Compatible.ttf** which comes with FancyGit.
 This way, symbols will be rendered correctly and new FancyGit releases must work as expected.
 In order to install the font you can run `fancygit --fonts-install`.
-After that, just change your terminal font config to **Sauce-Code-Pro-Nerd-Font-Complete-Windows-Compatible.ttf**.
+After that, just change your terminal font config to one of:

+- Sauce-Code-Pro-Nerd-Font-Complete-Windows-Compatible.ttf.
+- DejaVu-Sans-Mono-Nerd-Font-Complete.ttf.
+- DejaVu-Sans-Mono-Nerd-Font-Complete-Mono.ttf.
+- JetBrains-Mono-Regular-Nerd-Font-Complete-Mono.ttf.
+- JetBrains-Mono-Medium-Nerd-Font-Complete-Mono.ttf.

+> Screenshot font: JetBrains-Mono-Medium-Nerd-Font-Complete-Mono.ttf

 ![Separators](https://github.com/diogocavilha/fancy-git/blob/master/images/styles/separators.png)